Denise Richards: 2010s

-In 2019, she joined the cast of CBS' soap opera The Bold and the Beautiful as Shauna Fulton.
+In 2019, she joined the cast of CBS's soap opera The Bold and the Beautiful as Shauna Fulton.
 "Shauna is a fun-loving, hard-working single mother from Las Vegas who aspires to live life to its absolute fullest," executive producer and headwriter Bradley Bell told People magazine.
 In July 2019, it was announced that Richards had joined the cast of Fox Broadcasting's comedy-drama television series BH90210 in a guest role, playing a fictionalized version of herself.
 She portrayed overly-ambitious mother Candice in Lifetime television film The Secret Lives of Cheerleaders, released on September 2, 2019.
 "I think the story's about this girl that's trying to fit in and makes some bad choices and then, knowing right from wrong, decided to make a better choice," Richards told Parade.
 On November 4, 2019, Richards appeared as a guest model on the game show The Price Is Right.
 Richards played Valerie in the Christmas film My Adventures with Santa (2019) opposite Patrick Muldoon.
 The film was released in limited theaters on November 15, 2019.

-2020–present: Films
+2020s

 Richards returned for The Real Housewives of Beverly Hills' tenth season, which premiered on April 15, 2020.
 On September 10, 2020, her representative confirmed that Richards is leaving the series after two seasons.
 In late 2020, Richards traveled to Spain to begin filming adventure drama series Glow & Darkness, portraying the role of Countess of Champagne.
 In 2020, she appeared in five films: Money Plane, Switched, Reality Queen!, Alpha Code and Timecrafters: The Treasure of Pirate's Cove.
 The heist film Money Plane was released to video-on-demand services on July 10, 2020, by Quiver Distribution.
 In Switched, released on September 4, 2020, Richards portrayed Victoria Sharp, the mother of a school bully.
 On August 28, 2021, she played Amanda in Lifetime's thriller film Killer Cheer Mom.
 The film follows a high school junior named Riley, who moved to a new town with her dad and stepmom, Amanda (Richards).

-Modeling and other ventures
+On November 15, 2024, Fox announced that Richards would be one of fifteen contestants to appear on the third season of reality quasi-military training television series Special Forces: World's Toughest Test.

+In March 2025, Richards starred in Denise Richards & Her Wild Things, a reality television series focusing on her and her family for Bravo.
+The series launched on E!.
+The show lasted for one season.

+Other activities

+Business

+Richards launched her self-titled fragrance in spring 2012.
+In November 2019, Richards announced that she has developed a skincare line with CBme Beauty.